 - As the infestation progresses, the goldfish's condition deteriorates.
 Its scales and eyes become dull, and its fins become damaged.
 The will develop difficulty breathing and will also loose interest in eating.
 If left untreated or not treated in time, the fish will eventually die.

-Treating goldfish ick can be a little tricky because the parasites are only vulnerable during their free-swimming stage.
-So, the first step is to raise the temperature in the tank in order to speed up the life cycle of the parasites.
+The first step is to raise the temperature in the tank in order to speed up the life cycle of the parasites.
 Goldfish typically prefer cooler temperatures, but you'll need to temporarily raise the tank's temperature to no more than 77 or 78 degrees Fahrenheit for about 48 hours.
 This will encourage the cysts to mature faster and break open.
-This releases the ick parasites, known as tomites at that stage of development, and they are then vulnerable to treatment.
+This releases the ich parasites, known as tomites at that stage of development, and they are then vulnerable to treatment.

 No matter which treatment you decide to use, follow the directions on the product to the letter to ensure the best results.
 You'll need to remove any carbon filter cartridges from your filtering system because they'll begin removing the medication as soon as you add it to the tank.